Kevin Gates: Personal life

 Gates married his longtime girlfriend, Dreka Haynes, in October 2015.
-The couple have two children, Islah and Khaza.
+The couple have two children.
 Gates hinted that he had children by other women in a 2013 interview with Complex: "I got some children.
 I'm real real close with them.
 I lay in the bed with them, hold them, love on them.
 It really doesn't make sense to say [how many kids I have].
 Not in a bad way, but it's not like the public will ever get to see my children, and if they do see them, they aren't going to know they're mine."
+The couple divorced in July 2025.

+He entered into a Nikah marriage with social media personality Brittany Renner in April 2025, while already married to Haynes.
+Renner and Gates divorced in May 2025.

 Gates is a practicing Muslim along with his wife, and went in September 2016 to Mecca for Hajj.

 Legal issues

-As a minor

-Gates' first arrest occurred when he was 13 for being a passenger in a stolen vehicle.
-Gates was briefly jailed for the offense, and said that being jailed had a profound effect on his life: "If they would've just pulled up to the jail, left me in the police car, never took me inside and just took me back home, I don't think I'd ever have done anything else again.
-But what it did was—by me going into jail at such a young age—all it did was criminalize me in a sense.
-It kinda steered me in the wrong direction after getting there and settling in; it took the fear of jail away from me."

-In 2003, Gates was involved in an altercation outside a movie theatre and stabbed his opponent multiple times.

 Battery charge

-Gates was charged with battery for kicking a fan in the summer of 2015 while he was performing on stage at an event in Lakeland, Florida.
+Gates was charged with battery for kicking a female fan in the summer of 2015 while he was performing on stage at an event in Lakeland, Florida.
 He used Florida's stand-your-ground law in defense.
 On October 26, 2016, he was convicted of the charge and sentenced to 180 days in jail.

-Felon in possession of a firearm charge
+Possession of a firearm charge

 Gates was sentenced to a 30-month prison term at the East Moline, IL correctional facility for gun charges stemming from a warrant which arose from an October 2013 arrest in Chicago.
 Gates failed to show up in court in Illinois, leading to his warrant being reissued in December 2016, while he was serving his battery sentence (see section preceding).

 He was released on parole on January 10, 2018.